-NASA will attempt today to take a sample from an asteroid 200 million miles from Earth
+A NASA spacecraft touches an asteroid 200 million miles from Earth in agency’s first sample return attempt

+Shortly after NASA got word from the spacecraft that its arm had touched down safely, Dante Lauretta, a planetary scientist at the University of Arizona and the principal investigator of the mission, said he felt “transcendental, I mean I can’t believe we actually pulled this off. ...
+History was made tonight.”

-Once it tags the asteroid, the arm would retract, hopefully with the largest extraterrestrial haul since the Apollo era — a sample of up to two kilograms that scientists would study for years to come once the spacecraft returns to Earth in 2023.
+The spacecraft backed away safely, officials said, with what NASA hopes will be the largest extraterrestrial haul since the Apollo era — a sample of up to two kilograms that scientists will study for years to come once the spacecraft returns to Earth in 2023.
+But NASA won’t know for sure how much material it collected for a few days.
+“We have some work to do to determine how much sample that we have collected,” Lauretta said.

 If successful, the mission would be the first time NASA has ever taken a sample from one of the estimated 1 million asteroids in our solar system, which scientists believe could shed light on how the universe was formed and how water ended up on Earth.